|Country Information & Lifestyle|

 Kuching itself, though, is a pretty city that presents a comfortable blend of neo-classical British colonial forts, museums, and government buildings, Chinese-style churches, shop-houses and temples, and unique Borneo-style arts and crafts.
 It's an eclectic mix.

-It is one of the cleanest cities in Malaysia and has been recognized by the United Nations, the Alliance for Healthy Cities, and the World Health Organization for this achievement.
+It is one of the cleanest cities in Malaysia and has been recognised by the United Nations, the Alliance for Healthy Cities, and the World Health Organisation for this achievement.
 English speakers will have no problem communicating in Kuching, as English is an official language of Sarawak.

 Negeri Sembilan is a small but interesting state with a rich culture and history.
 It is about 50km south of Kuala Lumpur.
 Negeri Sembilan is often identified with the pervasive influence of the Minangkabau culture.
 The Minangkabau people migrated across the Straits of Malacca from Sumatra centuries ago and their traditional houses consist of up swept roofs reminiscent of buffalo horns.

-A unique feature of the state is the Adat Perpatih, a matrilineal social system practiced by the present-day descendants.
+A unique feature of the state is the Adat Perpatih, a matrilineal social system practised by the present-day descendants.
 This system is evident in clan and marriage customs, property ownership and dance forms.